 How is the plan funded?

-A life insurance retirement plan is funded just like any variable life insurance plan.
+A retirement plan is funded just like any variable life insurance plan.
 An individual makes yearly or monthly payments into the policy until the amount of money in the policy is sufficient to make the premium payments for you.
 Most plans are fully funded after 10 years of premium payments.

 Some people that use this tool as a retirement plan fund the entire policy when they acquire the policy.
 This action can produce some advantages but may be illegal depending on the value of the policy.
 You never have to pay premiums.
 You have a tax-free source of loans that are easily available for emergencies.

 What are the advantages of this investment strategy?

-There are several advantages to a life insurance retirement plan including tax advantages that are superior to IRAs, 401-Ks, and SEPs, withdrawals are not penalized by any tax, and loans can be taken from the plan or made on based on the value of the plan.
+There are several advantages to a life plan including tax advantages that are superior to IRAs, 401-Ks, and SEPs, withdrawals are not penalized by any tax, and loans can be taken from the plan or made on based on the value of the plan.

 The most important aspect of any retirement investment is avoiding paying taxes.
 The funds that are invested in a life insurance policy are not taxable because the money that you fund the plan with has already been taxed.